 This method of production is articulated in a holistic overview of the agricultural establishment (man, animal, plant) and closed cycles, through species-rich crop rotation and animal husbandry; it is rather difficult to implement in wine producing estates.
-In support of the crop-fortifying treatments (Pflanzenstärkungsmitteln) used in organic production, additional specifically targeted preparations like horn silica and horn manure preparations (Effectiveness of the preparations cited is not proven by scientific evidence.) as well as various plant-extracts are introduced."
+In support of the crop-fortifying treatments (Pflanzenstärkungsmitteln) used in organic production, additional specifically targeted preparations like horn silica and horn manure preparations1 as well as various plant-extracts are introduced.

 The holistic view also includes acknowledging cosmic influences like the phases of the moon upon living organisms.
-Soil cultivation, sowing, planting and cellar work should be carried out in observance of the planetary constellations (The effect of these certain planetary constellations upon work in the vineyard and the cellar is not proven by scientific evidence.) so far as the estate’s structure and weather conditions permit.
+Soil cultivation, sowing, planting and cellar work should be carried out in observance of the planetary constellations2 so far as the estate’s structure and weather conditions permit.

-Biodynamic estates guarantee that all substances used on their premises are free of any genetic manipulation.
+Just like organic estates, biodynamic estates also guarantee that all substances used on their premises are free of any genetic manipulation.